cosmunautic/scrobble-bot/README.md

 **Using Bot**

 from your commandline, run botload.py
-(If within its directory)
+(If within directory containing code)
-$python botload.py
+> $python botload.py

 Your bot will then appear online in your server!

+##### *Disclaimer: I made this for personal use, after hours of time listening to music with lost scrobbles I created this simple tool to keep track of music I listened to with my pals.
+It is a little irritating to use..The biggest flaw is in the fact that Fredboat's responses (and those of most bots) are formatted with blank space etc. so that other bots don't respond.

+##### To get around this, after song selection: copy and re-send Fred's message that confirms your choice, that is how you will scrobble. ^_^

 As you play music using Fredboat **you will need to copy, paste and send the message displayed by Fred** after you choose an option to play.
 For example:

-Fredboat: Song #1 has been selected: The Hotelier - Goodness Pt.
+> Fredboat: Song #1 has been selected: The Hotelier - Goodness Pt.
 2 (04:00)]
-you: Song #1 has been selected: The Hotelier - Goodness Pt.
+> you: Song #1 has been selected: The Hotelier - Goodness Pt.
 2 (04:00)]

 scrobblebot will respond with song title and artist that it has scrobbled to your account!!